lottojs/lotto/README.md

 Lorenzo Lotto was a Venetian painter who lived in the [Serenissima Repubblica di Venezia][serenissima-url] and was one of the main exponents of the Venetian Renaissance of the early sixteenth century.

-[@lottojs/lotto](https://github.com/lottojs/lotto) is a simple, lightweight and dependency-free NodeJS web application framework, thought to help building apis on a quickly way due to the provision of prefabricated middlewares and helpers.
+[@lottojs/lotto](https://github.com/lottojs/lotto) is a simple, lightweight and dependency-free NodeJS web application framework, thought to help building apis on a quickly way due to the provision of built-in middlewares and helpers.

 ## Documentation
 Complete API documentation will be available soon at [lotto.dev](https://lotto.dev).